How to Be More Spontaneous

 Listen to your gut

-What gets in the way of spontaneity is your rational, overly-cautious and often-anxious brain: the think-twice, should-you or shouldn’t-you, what-will-others-think, the unexpected-is-scary modes of dealing with the world.
-We manage to keep a lot of this mental chatter down by simply falling to set-routines and auto-pilot behavior.
+What gets in the way of spontaneity is your rational, overly cautious and often-anxious brain: the think-twice, should-you-or-shouldn’t-you, what-will-others-think modes of dealing with the world.
+We manage to keep a lot of this mental chatter down by simply falling back on set routines and auto-pilot behavior.

 You may have a sit for a while.
 That’s okay.
 What you are looking for is a feeling or strong image that pulls at you.
 Go to a movie at 1 in the afternoon?
 Call or go see your aunt in Pennsylvania?
 Send your college roommate an email about a song that reminded you of her?

-Don’t worry about planning out the whole day, just focus on the first, then act (unless it involves something illegal…).
+Don’t worry about planning out the whole day, just focus, then act (unless it involves something illegal…).
 Do it and sit again.
-Craft a day of unplanned…spontaneity.
+Craft a day of unplanned spontaneity.

 Take verbal risks

 Time to bring in the verbal, relationship side of the equation.
-Like or unlike your friends and colleagues who blurt out all the time, you want to bring this spontaneity to your speech – be less cautious and censoring.
+You want to bring this spontaneity to your speech – be less cautious and censoring.
 Again, small steps.
-Raise your hand and speak up at a staff meeting when something tugs at you when you would normally let it go.
-Tell your partner what is bothering you when your tendency is to say “it’s no big deal”.
+Raise your hand and speak up at a staff meeting when something tugs at you, when you would normally let it go.
+Tell your partner what is bothering you when your tendency is to say “it’s no big deal.”

-And that’s the goal here – to expand that comfort zone, feel more comfortable with taking risks, develop confidence in your gut reactions rather than that constantly relying on your more cautious rational mind.
-As you do and find out that what you fear will happen doesn't, your own confidence will increase, and your trust on your gut reactions and the bigger world will grow.
+And that’s the goal here – to expand that comfort zone, feel more comfortable with taking risks, develop confidence in your gut reactions rather than constantly relying on your more cautious, rational mind.
+As you find out that what you fear will happen doesn't, your own confidence will increase, and your trust in your gut reactions and the bigger world will grow.
 It’s about practice.